 At Heartland we exist to connect people to God, the church, and their God-given purpose.
 In other words- we want to make disciples of Jesus Christ who are making disciples.
 We make that mission real by living into five core values:

 Heartland Community Church is not affiliated with any denominational body, but is an independent, evangelical church.
-We work with myriad mission partners, community groups, and other church bodies.
-For more information, contact us here.
+We work with myriad mission partners, community groups, and other church bodies to build the kingdom of God and fulfill the mission Jesus put us here for.
+Want more information or have questions?
+Contact us here and we’ll get back with you as soon as we can!

 - We believe in the Holy Bible as the inspired Word of God, without any error, the all-sufficient authority in matters of faith, doctrine, and Christian living.